egarcia28/ENG3_Projects/README.md

 ### Project Description

-In this project,we aimed to create a self-adjusting spinning wheel using a rotary encoder and photointerrupter.
+In this project, we aimed to create a self-adjusting spinning wheel using a rotary encoder and photointerrupter.
 We implemented the PID control algorithm to regulate its speed towards a setpoint.
-We chose a simple PID box and wheel for several reasons, first, we wanted a simple project we could ensure would be done my the deadline, second we wanted to give ourselves as much time for PID tuning as possible.
+We chose a simple PID box and wheel in order to make the project as simple as possible so that we could do it within the short timeframe we were given.

 Materials used:

-1 lcd screen and backpack
+- 1 lcd screen and backpack
-1 rotary encoder
+- 1 rotary encoder
-6v battery pack
+- 6v battery pack
-2 switches
+- 2 switches
-Metro
+- Metro
-standoffs
+- standoffs
-breadboard
+- breadboard
-wires
+- wires
-4-40 bolts, nuts, and locknuts lasercutter and 3D printer led dc motor
+- 4-40 bolts, nuts, and locknuts
+- lasercutter and 3D printer
+- led
+- dc motor

 ### Code and Wiring